Kyuji Fujikawa: Early years: 2000–2004

-Relegated to the nigun team ("minor league" or "farm team") with a shoulder injury, Fujikawa decided to take the advice of pitching coach Takashi Yamaguchi and rebuild his mechanics from scratch in May 2004.
-Fujikawa was called up the ichigun team in the second half of the season, eager to live up to pitching coach Kiyooki Nakanishi's expectations that he would be more effective as a middle reliever than as a starter, and appeared in 26 games, striking out 35 in 31 innings with a 2.61 ERA.
+Relegated to Hanshin's Western League team for rehabilitation from a shoulder injury in early 2004, Fujikawa decided to rebuild his pitching mechanics on the advice of pitching coach Takashi Yamaguchi.
+Fujikawa returned to Hanshin's ichigun team in the second half of the season and worked as a middle relief pitcher, appearing in 26 games, striking out 35 batters in 31 innings with a 2.61 ERA.